Slovenia in the UN

 Slovenia in the United Nations

-Slovenia joined the United Nations on 22 May 1992.
-A staunch supporter of effective cooperation of countries within international organisations, it strives within the United Nations to secure a better tomorrow by enhancing international peace and security, supporting sustainable development, strengthening international law, protecting human rights, promoting democracy, and combatting climate change.
+Slovenia joined the UN on 22 May 1992.
+A staunch supporter of effective cooperation of countries within international organisations, it strives within the UN to secure a better tomorrow by enhancing international peace and security, supporting sustainable development, strengthening international law, protecting human rights, promoting democracy, and combatting climate change.
 Slovenia advocates for effective multilateralism and supports reforms within the Organisation.

 Through UN membership, Slovenia ensures that its interests, values, and opinions are known and taken into account both at the negotiating table and in the Organisation's day-to-day work.